KayWa7/gencg_h2501/readme.md

   rect(200, 200, squareSize, squareSize);
 }

+Put into p5.js, the code turned into that:

 {% raw %}
 <iframe src="https://editor.p5js.org/KayWa7/full/_pKU21a6k" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

 # Week 03
-GENCG Week 3 Exercise Grid & Time
-To combine the exercises of this and last week, I tried programming a rough and simple moon phase cycle in the p5-editor.
+To combine the grid and time exercises of this and last week, I tried programming a rough and simple moon phase cycle in the p5-editor.
 For now, I restrict myself to simple shapes until I have more practise with the new tools.
 The code used looked as follows:

 let angle = 0;     // for moon orbit
 let lineLength = 50;  // base line length